drmcknight/drmcknight.github.io/_posts/2018-10-01-improve-your-daily-stand-up.md

 <iframe src="https://www.youtube.com/embed/lvs7VEsQzKY?start=1829" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>

-As the video suggests, I am now the only person worried about reporting status every morning.
-The rest of the team is freed up to discuss how we're going to "sieze the day".
-I'm never going back!
+As the video suggests, I collect status throughout the day and give a report the next morning.
+This takes all of two minutes.
+The rest of stand-up is dedicated to discussing how we're going to "sieze the day".
+I've only tried this for a few weeks but feedback so far has only been positive.

+A word of warning: if you're going to try this, give status on work items, not individuals.
+I did this for the first few days and it was just as awkward and ineffective as the old stand-up format.